 "This designation will help to highlight the arts in Grand Coteau including literary, visual and performing," said Melnick.
 "Grand Coteau is home to musicians Jude Taylor and Curly Taylor, to quilt maker Gwendolyn Miller and recylce artist Trish Ransom.
 And the Festival of Words and other literary events are flourishing.

+“As a merchant, I appreciate the opportunity to highlight hand-made, original art, and the tax-free benefit will certainly catch the attention of tourists and local shoppers."
 Grand Coteau rests on a ridge that was once the west bank of the Mississippi River some 2,000 years ago.
 Established as a town in 1821, Grand Coteau became a home of Acadian, Creole, Irish and German immigrants.

 The town has more than 70 structures designated as architecturally significant of the historic cultures that settled the region.
 Grand Coteau and Catholicism share a history of nearly 200 years through the Academy of the Sacred Heart, established in 1821, and St. Charles College, a Jesuit boarding school founded in 1837.